· · · · · · ·

 I’m not sure why fruitcake gets such a bad rap.
 Maybe because the store bought kind just isn’t very good.
 A little on the mushy side, and it has those bitter peels in it, which are pretty off-putting to many people.

 A few years ago, I watched a Hallmark movie called A Christmas Memory that had Patty Duke in it.
-It was about an older woman and a young boy who helped her make her annual fruitcake, which she made months in advance and soaked it in alcohol to preserve it.
-It was quite interesting.
+The movie was about an older woman and a young boy who helped make her annual fruitcake, which she made months in advance and soaked it in alcohol to preserve it.
+I found it quite interesting.

 Ingredients for Orange-Glazed Cranberry Fruitcake